Skip to content

 CLI subcommands and startup (Issue #429)

 • Startup validation: Before the main pipeline runs, the CLI checks Python version (3.10+) and that ffmpeg is on PATH.
-These checks are skipped for doctor and cache so you can run doctor even if ffmpeg is missing.
+These checks are skipped for utility subcommands (doctor, cache, serve, search, index, gi, kg, corpus-status, pricing-assumptions).

 Log Level Guidelines